-Finally, Chart 2 shows some "negative amortization" prior to 2012 due to SCERA's previous amortization policy combined with the higher investment return and payroll growth assumptions used in those years.
-Current assumptions and amortization policy generally will not entail negative amortization in the future.
+Finally, Chart 2 shows some minor "negative amortization" in 2011 and 2012, in the amounts of \$0.6 million and \$0.3 million, respectively.
+This is due to SCERA's previous amortization policy combined with the higher investment return and payroll growth assumptions used in those years.
+SCERA's current assumptions and amortization policy generally will not entail negative amortization in the future.

 It is important to note that SCERA has taken strides in risk management and resulting long-term plan sustainability.
-This includes strengthening of assumptions, particularly the expected investment rate of return and mortality assumption (generational), and adopting a funding policy that eliminates negative amortization and promotes intergenerational equity.
+This includes strengthening of assumptions, particularly the expected investment rate of return, and mortality assumption (generational), and adopting a funding policy that eliminates negative amortization and promotes intergenerational equity.
 Assumptions will continue to be reviewed in future experience studies to reflect the Plan's experience as well as future expectations.
 Those changes may result in higher contributions in the short term, but in the medium to longer term avoid both deferring contributions and allowing unmanaged growth in the UAAL.
 We believe these actions are essential for SCERA's fiscal health going forward.